ED-LetsCode/Foodtable-Backend/README.md

 ## Order requests

 [GET]
-- Get All Existing Orders
+- Get all existing orders
-- Get Only a Order
+- Get only a order
-- Get All Exising User Orders
+- Get all exising user orders
-- Get a User Order
+- Get a user order

 [POST]
-- Create Order <br/>
+- Create order <br/>
-Hint: If you're Creating a Order let the OrderId null it's Random Generate a Id in the Backend.
+Hint: If you're creating a order let the OrderId null it's Random generate a Id in the Backend.

-- Create User Order <br/>
+- Create user order <br/>
-Hint: If you're Creating a User Order let the UserOrderId null it's Random Generate a Id in the Backend.
+Hint: If you're creating a user order let the UserOrderId null it's Random generate a Id in the Backend.

 [UPDATE]
-- Update a Order <br/>
+- Update a order <br/>
-Hint: Let the UserId field in the JSON File empty

-- Update a  User Order <br/>
+- Update a user order <br/>
-Hint: Let the GroupId field in the JSON File empty

 [DELETE]
-- Delete a Order
+- Delete a order
-- Delete a User Order
+- Delete a user order